 If there's one thing I'm sure of, it's that you all love Biscoff!
 I started baking with it because my partner adores the stuff, and it turns out he's most definitely not alone.
 This two layer Biscoff Cake and its buttercream are infused with the delicious caramelised biscuit spread, I've given it a good drizzle of melted Biscoff, and then some of the Biscoff biscuits on top.
 It's basically Biscoff heaven!
 This cake would make an excellent birthday cake for the Biscoff lover in your life!

-To make the sponge I mixed together the butter, sugar and Biscoff spread.
-Then I whisked in eggs and milk.
+To make the sponge, mix together the butter, sugar and Biscoff spread.
+Then whisk in eggs and milk.

-I added self raising flour, then divided the mixture between two tins.
+Add self raising flour, then divide the mixture between two tins.

-The cakes baked for arund 40 minutes until golden brown, then I made the buttercream using butter, icing sugar, Biscoff spread and milk.
+Bake the cake for around 40 minutes or until golden brown, then make the buttercream using butter, icing sugar, Biscoff spread and milk.

 - I used the smooth Biscoff spread for this recipe.
 You could use the crunchy one for the buttercream, just make sure if you are using a piping nozzle that it's fairly wide at the end so bits of biscuit don't get stuck in it.

 - I don't recommend baking this cake in one deep tin, as it may not cook evenly.
 It is best to bake it in two sandwich tins.

 - The biscuits will go soft after several hours in contact with the buttercream so add them later if you're not serving the cake straight away